Alice: Would you tell me please which way I ought to go from here?

 But while reading about someone else’s struggle one idea really struck home.
 It seems really simple when I think about it now but at the time it just hadn’t occurred to me at least not in that way.
 As crazy as it sounds lack of clarity is self-inflicted.
 We are choosing to be confused.
 Let me explain.

 This idea was probably the biggest revelation for me at the time because I used to think that my confusion was as a result of things happening around me or being done to me.
 As a result, I kept expecting something outside of myself to fix the problem.
 If I was patient enough then that magic solution would eventually show up.
 What I realized was that the solution had to come from the inside out.
-At some level I was creating the confusion, my lack of clarity was actually a choice I was making.
+At some level I was creating this confusion, my lack of clarity was actually a choice I was making.

 Now what’s funny is I know better.
 Intellectually, I know that it’s not the event but our interpretation of the event and what we do as a result that matters.
 Yet I didn’t associate that with those thoughts racing around my head.
 For some reason, it never occurred to me that the same rules applied.
 I soon discovered that the confusion was all a smokescreen.
 My mind was what was creating the problem.